xet7/TSC/smc/docs/scripting/index.md

    class object, without having to create an instance of that class.
 2. The instance methods.
 These are methods you can call on instances of the respective class.
-3. The singleton methods.
-These are similar to class methods, except you cannot call `new()` on singletons.

 Each method is introduced using its name, followed by a list of one or more possible call sequences.
 A call sequence may look like this: